About Juan

 Site technology

 The first versions of the blog were entirely static HTML files made in Macromedia Dreamweaver.
-Later I found out how to create dynamic pages, converted the blog to PHP, and started using Vim.
+Later, I learned how to create dynamic pages, converted the blog to PHP, and started using Vim.
 After that, I discovered Wordpress.org and used it self-hosted for many years.
-Eventually, I got tired of being hacked and moved to Hugo, a static site generator, and Vim.
-Nowadays I start writing drafts in Obsidian, usually after sketchnoting on a Moleskine or iPad.
+Eventually, I got tired of the site regularly getting hacked and moved to Hugo, a static site generator.
+Nowadays I do most of my writing in Obsidian.
 The drafts get exported to Hugo through a chain of Git post-commit hooks that ultimately triggers a Netlify deployment.